LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="treeset_iter_init"> \_iter\_init() </span>](#treeset_function_index)

 Initializes an iterator with a given target TreeSet.
 The iterator's cursor will be positioned at the smallest element node of the TreeSet.
 The iterator must have been allocated already.
-This function merely initializes the structure.
+This function simply initializes the structure.

 #### Declaration